hnvultimate123/cse15l-lab-reports/lab-report-1-week-2.md

 ![Step 6 Screenshot 1](Lab1SC6.jpg)

-The following also shows WhereAmI.java running on the remote server, after copying it there from my computer after making a quick change:
+The following also shows WhereAmI.java running on the remote server after I made a quick change and copied it back to the server:

 ![Step 6 Screenshot 2](RunningOnRemoteServer.jpg)